 FUE (Follicular Unit Extraction) is another traditional technique where a punch is used to make a small circular cut in the skin around a hair follicle or group of follicles, removing them from the scalp, leaving a small open hole.
 The process is repeated until the surgeon has enough follicles to cover the treatment area.
 The holes heal to tiny white scars throughout the donor area and can be undetectable depending on the skill of the surgeon.
 These scars heal quicker and are less visible than FUT.

-DHI extraction could be referred to as a micro-FUE as it doesn't involve cutting into patients skin and only punches with diameter of 1mm or less are used to extract hairs one by one from the donor area.
-This minimally invasive DHI extraction is always done 100% by a certified surgeon ensuring consistency and high quality.
+Direct Implantation and Extraction could be referred to as a micro-FUE as it doesn't involve cutting into patients skin and only punches with diameter of 1mm or less are used to extract hairs one by one from the donor area.
+This minimally invasive direct extraction, by Gro, is always done 100% by a certified surgeon ensuring consistency and high quality.

 With both the FUT and FUE options, follicles are implanted the same way, by creating reception holes in the treatment area and placing the hair follicles into the holes with forceps, allowing little control over the angle, direction and depth.
 Implantation is normally done by technicians, not by a surgeon.
 With these traditional techniques, the focus is on how many follicles are extracted and little or no emphasis on follicle survival rate after implantation, which is crucial.

-The video and image below help to show the difference with Direct Hair Implantation - allowing for precise control over the depth and direction of the hair follicles which is why DHI can guarantee natural results.
+The image below helps to show the difference with Direct Implantation - allowing for precise control over the depth and direction of the hair follicles which is why Gro can guarantee natural results.

-The DHI hair transplant technique (Direct Hair Implantation) is a tested and standardised method, which takes the best approach in every step of the procedure to ensure maximum patient comfort, no scarring and 100% natural looking results.
-We, at DHI New Zealand are so confident in our technique that we guarantee natural results.
+The Direct Implantation hair transplant technique is a tested and standardised method, which takes the best approach in every step of the procedure to ensure maximum patient comfort, no scarring and 100% natural looking results.
+We, at Gro New Zealand are so confident in our technique that we guarantee natural results.

-1) Procedures are done by a DHI Certified Doctor, not technicians
+1) Procedures are done by a Certified Doctor, not technicians

 - on-going training and certification through London Hair Restoration Academy ensures consistency and quality